8 Best Day Trips From Chiang Mai: Trekking, Views, Waterfalls

+Chiang Mai is the cultural capital of Northern Thailand and with its laid-back atmosphere.
 Many travellers visiting get stuck for a few days longer than originally planned, due to the charm of the 700-year-old town with its small cafés, hidden gardens and lanes, temple hopping opportunities and unique boutique and handicraft shops that are unparalleled to anywhere else in Thailand.

-A Word About Riding Elephants In Thailand
+A Word About Animal Tourism/Riding Elephants In Thailand

 Elephant rides, trekking in the mountains and visits to hill-tribe towns are still popular among travellers.
-And in case you are looking to join one of them, I advise you to make sure you browse around to find an authentic and ethical tour as some companies may only be operating on a purely commercial purpose.
+And in case you are looking to join one of them, I advise you to make sure you browse around to find an authentic and ethical tour as some companies may only be operating for a purely commercial purpose.

-Organising Your Chiang Mai Day Trips By Scooter
+Chiang Mai Day Trips By Scooter

 Organising Your Day Trips From Chiang Mai By Car